TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 editor.forEachBlock((block) => {...});
 ```

 `callback:` The callback to execute for each block.
-Return `false` to stop the traversal.
+Returning `false` stops the traversal.

 `reverse:` Whether the blocks should be traversed in reverse order.